tamb/domponent/README.md

 # 🔌\<DOMponent />
-__Make components with the HTML you already have__
+__Make components with the HTML you already have.__

 ## How To:
-1. Drop a few `data` attributes into your existing HTML 🖮
+1. Drop a few `data` attributes into your existing HTML 💻
 ```html

 <div data-component="Counter">